 Each of us is born into a unique culture that largely shapes our way of life.
 To differentiate ourselves from other members of that culture, we create a particular style of life that sharply delineates our individuality and beautifully expresses the singular identity that we have forged for ourselves.
-In order to illuminate the various facets of a person’s identity and thereby create a more inclusive, comprehensive portrait of an individual, a new kind of photography has been developed in recent years, namely lifestyle photography.
+In order to illuminate the various facets of a person’s identity and thereby create a more inclusive, comprehensive portrait of an individual, a new kind of photography has been developed in recent years, namely lifestyle photography, which is gaining in popularity precisely because it creates an exciting opportunity to reinvigorate traditional portraiture by showcasing the skills, perspectives, and preferences that are unique to each individual.

 The beauty of this innovative approach to portraiture is that it is all-encompassing, capturing more than just the exterior appearance of a person.
 Indeed, it provides a way for others to catch a vivid glimpse of your personality, values, skills, and attitudes, as well.
 Style of life photography is a window into how we look, what we do, what we enjoy doing, and how we present ourselves to others.
 It is in fact a "staged” moment, belonging in a place where classic portraiture ends and reportage begins, depicting a person or a group of people in their natural environment as they go about their day-to-day activities.